kubeflow/website/content/en/docs/external-add-ons/elyra/_index.md

 weight = 30
 +++

-Elyra aims to help data scientists, machine learning engineers and AI developer’s through the model development life cycle complexities.
+Elyra aims to help data scientists, machine learning engineers and AI developers through the model development life cycle complexities.
 Elyra integrates with JupyterLab providing a Pipeline visual editor that enables low code/no code creation of Pipelines that can be executed in a Kubeflow environment.